Back to Criminal Justice

 Despite growing national attention to the large number of people confined in state and federal prisons, significantly less attention has been paid to local justice systems, where the criminal justice system primarily operates and where over-incarceration begins.

-• According to the Prison Policy Initiative, there are 7 million local jail admissions every year—more than 16 times the number of prison admissions.
+• According to the Prison Policy Initiative, there are more than 10 million local jail admissions every year—almost 18 times the number of prison admissions.

 • Nearly 75 percent of the jail population are in jail for nonviolent offenses like traffic, property, drug, or public order violations.